drtonyr/carbonTaxBackstop/docs/README.md

 Thus a carbon tax of £500/tCO2e would be expected to raise £3829 p.a. per household and reduce average emissions from 21.5 tCO2e p.a. to 18.9 tCO2e p.a, a reduction of 12%.The change in expenditure is assumed to occur over 10 years and so is 1.1% per year.
 Note that this is the worse-case backstop, we still haven't factored in the decarbonisation of expenditure and so the changes would be significantly less than this.

+Note that the reduction in CO2e emitted is pretty much the same as the decrease in household expenditure.
+Households are expected to make larger reductions in high carbon items, but most expenditure has about the same amount of embedded carbon.
+The accuracy of the income elasticity of demand is not key to the operation of a carbon tax backstop, it merely provides the motivation to efficiently adapt for the production and supply of the consumed goods.

 ## Carbon Tax And Decarbonisation

 So far we've assumed a high rate of carbon tax and seen that the worst case effect of the backstop is likely to be a small reduction in household spending every year and consequently a small reduction in CO2e per year - all of this done without significant decarbonisation.